ADD CONDITION

 How should I store this drug?

-You should store this drug at room temperature and do not use it if the bag is torn or open.
+You should store it at room temperature and not use it if the bag is torn or open.

 Packaging Info